 At Bengaluru’s Klaa Kitchen, chef Rhea Aaron celebrates traditional Goan food inspired by her family.
 Growing up, Sunday lunches and Christmas meals always included her grandmother’s chicken cafreal.

-This dish is made with fresh coriander, spices, garlic, and green chillies.
-The chicken is marinated well and slow-cooked until tender.
+The cook prepares this dish with fresh coriander, spices, garlic, and green chillies, marinates the chicken, and slow-cooks it to tenderness.
 It’s simple, flavourful, and best enjoyed with rice or bread.

 Losar Pork Roast by Chef Doma Wang

 Chef Doma Wang, known as Kolkata’s “Momo Queen,” brings flavours from the Eastern Himalayas to the table.
-Her Losar Pork Roast is a special dish inspired by her father and is cooked during Tibetan New Year as well as Christmas.
+She prepares her Losar Pork Roast, a special dish inspired by her father, for Tibetan New Year and Christmas.

-The pork is slowly cooked with soy sauce, ginger, onions, and star anise until soft and rich.
+The cook slowly cooks the pork with soy sauce, ginger, onions, and star anise to make it soft and rich.
 It’s a comforting dish that shows how food traditions can beautifully blend across cultures.

-These recipes are not just about food—they’re about memories, family traditions, and sharing joy during Christmas.
-Try them at home and make your festive table extra special.
+These recipes focus on memories, family traditions, and sharing joy during Christmas Try them at home and make your festive table extra special.